emm-dee/ha_rancher_test_cluster/README.md

 It will create the VPC, ssh keys, subnets, route 53, run cloud init, etc.

 Nothing fancy here, just straight up infrastructure - quick & easy.
+The original reason for this project was because I was tired of constantly recreating my cluster by hand, so this solved that for me.

 ## Required Software: